Lorette, Manitoba: Sports

 The Complexe Communautaire de Lorette Community Complex (CCLCC) features a hockey rink, three-sheet curling rink, meeting rooms and a large hall.
 The Lorette Golf Course offers a nine-hole course along the Seine River.

 The Lorette Scorpions were the 2011-2012 WHSHL champions.

 Mascot

 In late 2017, bison located adjacent to Provincial Highway 405 (south of Lorette) had, repeatedly, found their way past their electrified fencing and onto the highway.
 Through social media, the bison, officially unofficially named Frederick "Freddy" The Bison, quickly became the LUD's adopted mascot by many of the residents.
 Moving past social media, the story was reported by the CBC.

 In addition to the Freddy's quick popularity with the residents as a mascot, he has also amassed a non-profit merchandising campaign in support of the CCLCC's new Complex.
 This has included custom birthday cards from the local flower shop to "Run Freddy Run" hoodies from the local designer.

-Many Canadians believe Freddy should be replaced with a chicken.